 - Click the SSH tab and input your SSH Clone URL.

 - Click Get Keypair.

 - Click Copy public key to your clipboard.

-- Add the SSH key to your Git host.
-Go to your git host settings and add the SSH key at a user or organization level, not the repo level.
-This allows you to share the key with other repos added via bulk SSH.
+- In a new tab, add the SSH key to your Git host.
+Go to your Git host settings and add the SSH key at a user or organization level, not the repo level.
+This allows you to share the key with other repos added from this Git host.

 - Once you've added your SSH key to your Git host, navigate back to Flow.

 - If your connection was successful, click Next.

 - Ensure the repo service is toggled on.
 Click Next.